michaelshiloh/robotaPsyche/weeklySchedule.md

 - Join Discord.
 Email me if you are missing the invitation.
 - Create your github account and repository.
 Email me a link to your github repository.
-- Choose a topic,
+- Choose any topic
-	related to Performing Robots,
-	possibly inspired by [this](references.md) list, on which you will give a 10 minute presentation later in the semester.
+	related to the subject of this class (broadly defined), possibly inspired by [this](https://github.com/michaelshiloh/resourcesForClasses.md) list, on which you will give a 15 minute presentation later in the semester.

-  Your topic can be an article, a robot, a performance, a book, an artist,
-	an event, etc.
+  Your topic can be an article, a project, a book, an artist, an event, etc.

 	Your topic can not be a movie or book of fiction. (e.g. not Wall-E or Terminator)

   Email your topic to me, which I will put on our website.

-You must pick a topic that no one else has chosen.
+	You must pick a topic that no one else has chosen, so there is some incentive to do chose early.

 #### Assignments Due January 25